egandro/sbgck/doc/opencv-phases.md

 - A game might have sub maps
 - for sub maps we just do a calibration of map step and save this map for later use
 - if the sub map needs to be removed, we restore the original calibration map for the further steps
+- A dice sub map might be a solid color e.g. white or black.
+We might need to use the shape detector for that.

 ## Phase: Token detection